tobias74/firebaseui-web/README.md

 [![Build Status](https://travis-ci.org/firebase/firebaseui-web.svg?branch=master)](https://travis-ci.org/firebase/firebaseui-web)

-# FirebaseUI for Web — Auth
+# Fork of FirebaseUI for Web — Auth

+This fork tries to remove the hard coded loading of https://fonts.googleapis.com/css?family=Roboto:400,500,700&display=swap

+#### Please note that all further information in the README refers to the original project, not this fork.

 FirebaseUI is an open-source JavaScript library for Web that provides simple, customizable UI bindings on top of [Firebase](https://firebase.google.com) SDKs